 Research and Discovery

-The University of Michigan is widely seen as one of the leading research universities in the world.
-With 19 top-ranked schools and colleges and an annual research budget of $1.39 billion, U-M has one of the largest volumes of campus-based research of any university in the nation.
+The University of Michigan is widely seen as one of the world’s leading research universities.
+With 19 top-ranked schools and colleges and an annual research budget of $1.48 billion, U-M ranks first in research volume among all U.S. public universities.

-U-M’s research accomplishments span nearly every field of science, engineering, medicine, social sciences, and the humanities.
+U-M’s research accomplishments span nearly every field of science, engineering medicine, social sciences, management, education and the humanities.
 But it’s not just the excellence across a broad spectrum that gives the U-M research community its creative spark.
 It’s the unique opportunity for connections across campus and beyond that has led to U-M’s exceptional record of achievement.

 Partnering with industry further fuels discovery and innovation.
 U-M actively engages in a broad range of mutually beneficial research partnerships with businesses both large and small to spur progress on everything from pharmaceutical development to understanding the impact of climate change.

 As part of the international research community, U-M regularly draws on ideas from scholars around the globe.
 Michigan researchers are also at work in countries on virtually every continent, gaining direct exposure to challenges and new perspectives.
 To expand opportunities, the University also has formed close ties with selected institutions worldwide, exposing faculty and students to different ideas, experiences and perspectives.

 U-M’s research enterprise not only provides remarkably fertile ground for generating new ideas and insights—it also enhances both undergraduate and graduate education.
 In the classroom and through direct involvement in research, students develop a spirit of inquiry and creativity that prepares them to make a difference no matter what careers they choose to pursue.